 More generally, scheduling is an area on which we regularly help airlines by, for example, providing detailed historical information on taxi times.
 We have an extensive database on what has actually happened across Europe and this is invaluable in enabling airlines to make decisions based not just on the average flight or taxi times but on their statistical distribution, using data relating to all flights, not just those of that airline.

 One area where EUROCONTROL, as a civil-military organisation, provides particular added value is by improving the coordination between the military, which has a vital mission to perform, and civilian flights, which have to avoid airspace while it is being used by the military.
 It’s vital to make sure that such airspace is made available for civilian use when possible so that flights aren’t unnecessarily delayed.
 Similarly, if there is a particular problem expected in the network (such as an ATC strike) then the military may be able to postpone an exercise in order to help out – even if the problem is in a neighbouring country.

-Last year Europe had a record number of flights – over 10 million.
+Last year Europe had a record number of flights – around 10.6 million.
 That equates to an aircraft taking off or entering our airspace every three seconds (on average).
 Europe’s airspace is busy and its airports even busier, with building new airports or runways becoming increasingly difficult.